Skip to main content

 Plan in seasons, not sprints.
 Most patients use a GLP-1 for 12 to 24 months at a steady dose, then either taper to a maintenance dose or come off with a structured habit plan.
 We retest body composition and metabolic markers along the way to guide the decision.

-"Ozempic face" describes the hollow, deflated look that can follow rapid weight loss anywhere on the body, especially the face and hands.
+"Ozempic face" describes the hollow, deflated look that can follow rapid weight loss anywhere on the body, particularly the face and hands.
 Slow titration, adequate protein, strength training, and steady hydration prevent most of it.
-If volume loss happens, it usually settles over six to twelve months.
+If volume loss happens, it usually settles over 6 to 12 months.

 Early data suggest GLP-1 medications improve several longevity markers (CRP, ApoB, fasting insulin, blood pressure) and may slow methylation-based biological age in patients with obesity or diabetes.
 We treat that as encouraging, not definitive.
 The next decade of data will tell us more.